openstack-archive/faafo/doc/source/development.rst

     $ vagrant ssh

 Open a new screen or tmux session.
-Aftwards run the api, worker, producer, and tracker services in the foreground, each service in a separate window.
+Aftwards run the api, worker, and producer services in the foreground, each service in a separate window.

 * :code:`sh run_api.sh`
 * :code:`sh run_producer.sh`
-* :code:`sh run_tracker.sh`
 * :code:`sh run_worker.sh`

 RabbitMQ server